 In September 2010, the Connelly Foundation launched Math Matters, a pilot program initiated by the Foundation in collaboration with the Archdiocese of Philadelphia.

-Currently, three outstanding teachers are engaged in teaching students in their respective cohorts consisting of 12 schools total.
+Currently, three outstanding teachers are engaged in teaching students in their respective cohorts consisting of 13 schools total.
 Elements of Algebra are incorporated into the curriculum beginning in 5th grade, so that by the end of 8th grade, the basics of Algebra I are mastered by all students.
 It is a goal of the program that this deeper understanding will result in students achieving higher levels of success in high school and beyond.

 Today, over 200 students throughout the city of Philadelphia participate in Math Matters classes daily.
 Participating schools include:

 - First Cohort launched in 2010: